 Note: Now that you know that I'm a minister and all that, you may be tempted to think SlideMeister is a "Religious" site.
 Well, it's not.
 True, you're expected to talk and act as though there were "ladies and a few children in the room" (which might very well be true, actually ;o) and if you can't do that, its probably better if you don't join us and thereby save the yourself the embarrassment of being kicked out for acting like a low-life. (cuz that will happen :o)

 You'll see that I've prohibited "religious and political" discussion just to keep us all united on what we agree on, which is: the Chromatic harmonica.
-If you wanna share political views or argue religious doctrines, get yourself a website, and knock yourself out! :o)
+If you wanna share political views or argue religious doctrines, get your own website, and knock yourself out! :o)